nemerosa/ontrack-github-actions-cli-library/ontrack-cli-workflow-build/README.md

 It uses the commit associated with the calling workflow to identify the build.

-The Yontrack environment is then setup to point to the build.
+The Yontrack environment is then setup to point to the build and the [Yontrack CLI](https://github.com/nemerosa/ontrack-cli) is correctly setup & configured.

 Example: